 The process of developing a playable game builds skills and engagement with science, technology, engineering and maths (STEM) while demonstrating creativity, problem solving and ingenuity through the design and development process.
 Working in a team students also gain generic skills as they negotiate and learn cooperatively to bring their vision to life.

 The Australian STEM Video Game Challenge is free to all students from Year 5 to Year 12 Nationally.
 It aims to attract and support girls and students from disadvantaged backgrounds in particular, as both groups are underrepresented in STEM studies and employment.

 Winning students win prizes and recognition for themselves, and their school.
 Their games are displayed at PAX the largest gaming expo in the southern hemisphere where the students also receive their awards.

-The ACER Foundation has been fortunate in attracting significant partners for the Australian STEM Video Game Challenge including the Academy of Interactive Entertainment as our Major Sponsor, and Big Ant Studios as our Industry Partner.
+The ACER Foundation has been fortunate in attracting significant partners for the Australian STEM Video Game Challenge, including Big Ant Studios as our Industry Partner.
 Creative Victoria has connected the ACER Foundation with a number of key project supporters and universities including Swinburne, Macquarie Adelaide University and the University of Tasmania, which have all been involved in judging and mentoring activities.

 Visit the website - www.stemgames.org.au